praveenkl/mlc-gpt/README.md

 ## Data Preparation

 The app uses contents of the data folder.
-This data is collected, prepared and updated every night.
+This data is automatically collected, prepared and updated every night.
 Sources include the Major League Cricket's website and Google News.

 For more details about the data collection and preparation process, see the code in the data_prep folder.